ibexa/documentation-developer/docs/administration/configuration/repository_configuration.md

 ## Field groups configuration

 Field groups, used in content and content type editing, can be configured under the `repositories` key.
-Values entered there are Field group *identifiers*:
+Values entered there are field group *identifiers*:

 ``` yaml
 repositories: